Best Cyber Insurance for Digital Agencies: 6 Providers Compared (2025)

 Rating: 4.7/5 · Starting at ~$150/month · Coverage up to $25M+

-Chubb is the heavyweight of our comparison.
-With operations spanning 35+ countries and the highest financial strength ratings in the industry, Chubb is the provider you choose when your clients are Fortune 500 companies that scrutinize your insurance certificates with the same rigor they apply to their own.
+Chubb is the heavyweight of our comparison (see our detailed Chubb vs Coalition analysis).
+With operations spanning 54 countries and territories and the highest financial strength ratings in the industry (A++ from AM Best) (Source: Chubb corporate filings, 2024), Chubb is the provider you choose when your clients are Fortune 500 companies that scrutinize your insurance certificates with the same rigor they apply to their own.

 The coverage is genuinely enterprise-grade.
 Chubb's cyber policies include $250,000 in stolen funds replacement coverage as a standard feature — a significant differentiator for agencies managing client advertising budgets or handling financial transactions.
-Their Cyber Index threat intelligence tools provide real-time insights into emerging threats relevant to your industry.
+Their Cyber Index threat intelligence tools provide real-time insights into emerging threats relevant to your industry, giving you a heads-up before threats become incidents.

 Chubb's global reach is unmatched.
 If your agency has international clients or operates across borders, Chubb's policies are designed to provide consistent coverage regardless of jurisdiction.
-This matters enormously when you're navigating GDPR in Europe, CCPA in California, and PIPEDA in Canada simultaneously.
+This matters enormously when you're navigating the General Data Protection Regulation (GDPR) in Europe, the California Consumer Privacy Act (CCPA) in California, and the Personal Information Protection and Electronic Documents Act (PIPEDA) in Canada simultaneously.
+Most other providers on this list can't match that kind of multi-jurisdictional consistency.

 The downside is equally clear: Chubb is the most expensive option in our comparison, with premiums starting around $150 per month for a 10-employee agency.
 The application process is more complex, often requiring detailed security documentation and sometimes an underwriter interview.
 For a five-person agency doing $500K in revenue, Chubb is likely overkill.